 Note: The jumper wire (factory-mounted) must be removed from the respective terminals.

-Make sure to select and install the safety thermostat according to the applicable legislation.
+Make sure to select and install the safety thermostat for the additional zone according to the applicable legislation.

 In any case, to prevent unnecessary tripping of the safety thermostat, we recommend the following: